Ronaldo opener sets up victory for depleted Real

-Antoine Griezmann came to the rescue of Atletico Madrid, in third place, with his second of the game after 77 minutes to earn the champions a 2-2 draw at Malaga.

-Ronaldo struck a free kick from distance and the ball moved deceptively in the air to catch out keeper Xabier Irureta and put Real Madrid ahead after 21 minutes at the Bernabeu.
+The Portuguese struck a free kick from distance and the ball moved deceptively in the air to catch out keeper Xabier Irureta and put Real ahead after 21 minutes at the Bernabeu.

 Ronaldo’s form dropped after Christmas, which coincided with Real losing top spot in La Liga, but he has now bounced back with eight goals from four games.